snimu/blog/contents/modded-nanogpt-valembs/article.md

 5. 0 additional value embeddings (baseline)
 6. 4 additional value embeddings

-On the one hand, that means that the results for the 4 additional value embeddings are likely a negative outlier, and that in general, adding more value embeddings will improve per-step performance.
-On the other hand, it means that there is quite a lot of variability in results when we change the value embeddings, which makes analysis of the results more difficult.
+I would interpret this as "more value embeddings lead to more learning per step", but the training run when I added 4 additional value embeddings was an outlier.
+I assume it would fit in nicely with the others in the trend if run multiple times.

 ### Compile flags and rules